vkostyanetsky/Zipper/README.md

 ## Usage

 ```
-zipper.py SourceFolder TargetFolder
+py zipper.py MySource MyTarget
 ```

-The SourceFolder directory will be copied to the TargetFolder directory as a ZIP archive, which name is current date and time (2023_02_23 09_23_46.zip, for example).
+The MySource directory will be copied to the MyTarget directory as a ZIP archive, which name is includes the current date and time (`2023_02_23 09_23_46.zip`, for example).